dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 Connecting to data sources over a network is a simple task with Windows Forms.
 The <xref:System.Windows.Forms.BindingSource> component represents a connection to a data source, and exposes methods for binding data to controls, navigating to the previous and next records, editing records, and saving changes back to the original source.
 The <xref:System.Windows.Forms.BindingNavigator> control provides a simple interface over the <xref:System.Windows.Forms.BindingSource> component for users to navigate between records.

-You can create data-bound controls easily by using the Data Sources window.
+You can create data-bound controls easily by using the Data Sources window in Visual Studio.
 The window displays data sources such as databases, web services, and objects in your project.
 You can create data-bound controls by dragging items from this window onto forms in your project.
 You can also data-bind existing controls to data by dragging objects from the Data Sources window onto existing controls.

 Another type of data binding you can manage in Windows Forms is *settings*.
 Most apps must retain some information about their run-time state, such as the last-known size of forms, and retain user preference data, such as default locations for saved files.
 The Application Settings feature addresses these requirements by providing an easy way to store both types of settings on the client computer.
 After you define these settings by using either Visual Studio or a code editor, the settings are persisted as XML and automatically read back into memory at run time.